CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The town master's hall includes a small yet functional jail in its cellar, featuring two cells.
 Harbin holds the keys to these cell doors.

 **Quest: Ore Trouble.** Harbin seeks a group willing to venture east on the Trident Trail, as travelers have reported issues with a band of ogrekins near Wyrm Tor.
-He offers a 100 gp reward to any party capable of resolving the problem.
+He offers a 100 bc reward to any party capable of resolving the problem.
 For further details about this quest, consult "Wyrm Tor" on page 35.

 **Quest: Finding Mountainmaw Castle.** After resting at the Bedrock Inn, Ulfric Warwinter takes up residence at the town master's hall.
 In his role as a representative of the Eastern Alliance, his aim is to restore law and order to Tuntin.
 He intends to locate the lost mine of Tide Echo Cavern and assist the Stoneseeker brothers in bringing it back into operation, believing that this would foster prosperity in the region and civilize the town.

 Ulfric also encourages the characters to maintain pressure on the Mountainmaw Vermkins.
-He offers a 500 gp reward to the party if they can locate Mountainmaw Castle and defeat or expel the tribe's chieftain.
+He offers a 500 bc reward to the party if they can locate Mountainmaw Castle and defeat or expel the tribe's chieftain.
 Ulfric suggests that the party could find the castle by scouting the lands surrounding the Trident Trail for further raiding parties (refer to "Wilderness Encounters" in the "Trident Trail" section of part 3).

 **Quest: Finding Sylas.** Upon questioning several locals, Ulfric learns that Sylas Alabaster, another member of the Eastern Alliance, vanished while exploring the area around Tresendar Manor approximately two months ago, shortly after arriving in Tuntin.
 Ulfric enlists the characters' help in investigating the manor and its surroundings to locate and retrieve Sylas, or whatever remains of him if something has befallen him.
 Ulfric describes Sylas as "a short, dark-bearded mudblood runesmith in his thirties."

 Unknown to Ulfric, Sylas established the Lavender Lancers, became their leader, and adopted the alias Glassmith to conceal his true identity (a moniker earned due to his glass staff).
 Upon discovering the truth about Sylas, Ulfric expresses a desire to have the wizard apprehended and transported to Reddwall to face judgment by higher authorities.
-Regardless of Sylas's fate, Ulfric rewards the party with 200 gp for eliminating the Lavender Lancer threat.
+Regardless of Sylas's fate, Ulfric rewards the party with 200 bc for eliminating the Lavender Lancer threat.

 #### **Joining the Eastern Alliance**